LET'S SEE IF WE CAN ANSWER YOUR Q'S HERE:

-No you do not need to be in uniform for your first lesson.
+No, you do not need to be in uniform for your first lesson.
 We suggest you just wear comfortable clothes, ie; leggings, tracksuit, singlet, t-shirt, etc and perhaps runners or bare feet for your first lesson to ensure you enjoy the class first and wish to continue prior to going out and purchasing your uniforms and correct dance shoes.

-If I enroll is the uniform compulsory?
+If I enrol is the uniform compulsory?

-Yes, once enrolled, uniform is compulsory so the dancer can execute the correct technique in the correct attire and footwear that is appropriate for each class.
+Yes, once enrolled, the uniform is compulsory so the dancer can execute the correct technique in the correct attire and footwear that is appropriate for each class.
 This also institutes a level of professionalism.

 Uniforms can be purchased at: